patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/typography/typography.md

 ## Line height and spacing
 <div style={{marginBottom: '32px'}}>Spacing represents margins above and below text.
 When measuring spacing in text-based content, plan for line height.
 Line height should be 1.5 times larger than text size.
 Use spacers to provide appropriate spacing between lines of text.

 For example, if a body of text uses a line height of 1.5 and the body text size is 16px, the final line height would be 24 px (16 * 1.5 = 24).
 In this case, include the 24px line height as part of the text when creating designs in the design software.
+Visit the [Spacers](/guidelines/spacers) page for more information about spacer usage.

 </div>

 <Grid>